 The key word here is lightly.
 Using too much oil will cause issues with polymerization and leaves a sticky surface.

-Take your chosen oil (I prefer grapeseed oil) and pour a teaspoon into the pan.
+Take your chosen oil (I prefer grapeseed oil as it isn’t as expensive as flaxseed oil and is very high in polyunsaturated fat) and pour a teaspoon into the pan.

 You can easily add more oil if you need to, but trying to remove excess oil isn’t as straightforward.
 We’re aiming for a very thin film, so use less oil than you think you need to.